nonsensation/nonsensation.github.io/About.md

 This website aims to be as user friendly as possible.

 - This website does **not** use Cookies or other tracking methods and also doesn't collect any data about its users.
+There is no Google Analytics service linked to this website.
+- All possible resources, such as Google Fonts, MathJax, FontAwesome are hosted locally and therefore do not send data to other servers, that might get stored otherwise.
 - Some external links, for example embedded YouTube videos, might use Cookies on their own.
 - No advertisements for external products or services.
 - No disrupting popups or overlays.